Rahel-ag/problem-combination-27-group/problem-23/README.md

 Only Platinum, Gold, and Silver tiers are allowed.
 Invalid tier input will display an error.

-If all queues are empty, PROCESS_NEXT prints All queues are empty.
+If all queues are empty, PROCESS_NEXT prints "All queues are empty".

-Notes:-
+About the system:-

 The system is console-based and ideal for learning or demonstration of priority-based queue management.
 The STATUS command provides a snapshot of the current queues at any time.